Python API¶

 Returns:

-Type Description
+| Type | Description |

 dict[str, Any]

-Dictionary with: - results: List of matching log entries - total: Total number of matches found - offset: Current offset - limit: Current limit
+Dictionary with: - results: List of matching log entries - total: Number of matches found before scanning stopped - offset: Current offset - limit: Current limit |

 octoprint_logmonitor.log_tailer

-Log Tailer Module
+Log Tailer Module.

 Provides background thread-based log file tailing functionality.
 Similar to 'tail -f' behavior for live log streaming.